matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 ###### (To Long; Didn't Read)

-## work in progress
+- Social media is a dual edged sword of pros and cons.

+- Our current social media culture is not a de facto.
+It is recent adopted and subject to change.

+- **Big negative 1:** Time loss.

+  - 1.5hr / day
+  - 10.5hr / week
+  - 45hr / month
+  - 547.5hr / year.
+That's a lot of time.

+- **Big negative 2:** Cognitive impact from the four horsemen of the digital age;

+  - Digital deluge - _The quantity of information._
+  - Digital distraction - _The distraction of information._
+  - Digital dementia - _The forgetting of information._
+  - Digital deduction. - _The reliance on information._

+- **Ways to balance the scales:**
+  - Awareness
+  - Social media breaks
+  - Controlled use
+  - Intentional use

+---

+Thank you for taking the time today to hear my thoughts.

 I would love to hear any input of what is your thoughts surrounding social media or any feedback on something you may agree / disagree with.

-Thank you for taking the time today to hear my thoughts.

 This blog will become a home of 3 types of content: